ray-project/ray/doc/source/ray-core/scheduling/resources.rst

 .. tabbed:: ray.init()

-    If you are using :meth:`~ray.init` to start a single node Ray cluster, you can do the following to manually specify node resources:
+    If you are using :meth:`ray.init() <ray.init>` to start a single node Ray cluster, you can do the following to manually specify node resources:

     .. literalinclude:: ../doc_code/resources.py
         :language: python